 Many tools exist to manage your valuable company assets.
 Heidi the PowerShell expert’s desktop is not one of them!
 Scripts are code; source control, which is designed to manage your code-based assets, is the appropriate place to keep your scripts.
 Those who will modify and/or write PowerShell scripts must understand how to use source control management (SCM) tools.
 SCM tools are designed for this use-case (unlike software applications, which are maintained by dozens of full-time programmers).
-You can learn how to adapt your SCM usage for scripts in our upcoming guide.
+Check out this guide for the PowerShell Source Control best practices.

 There are also many tools to manage SOP.
 Heidi the PowerShell expert’s email inbox isn’t one of them!
 Applications use Continuous Integration/Continuous Delivery (CI/CD) for maintenance.
 To up your PowerShell game, you'll need to adapt.
 Since PowerShell is so complex and the implications for getting it wrong can be so dire, having a reliable, repeatable process (and especially one that could be changed in future) is essential.

 Align the Technology with the People You Have

 PowerShell is a very complex scripting language.
 It’s easy to get caught up in the technical questions and to forget about the human elements.
 But you can level up your team’s PowerShell use by rethinking the relationship between your team and PowerShell and by incorporating better tools and processes to help PowerShell and your humans work better together.

 Level Up Faster